-Matilda, seven, receives rose from Meghan – and ‘pinky pledge’ from Harry
+Seven-year-old Matilda receives rose from Meghan – and ‘pinky pledge’ from Harry

 -

-Matilda, seven, receives rose from Meghan – and ‘pinky pledge’ from Harry
+Seven-year-old Matilda receives rose from Meghan – and ‘pinky pledge’ from Harry

-The Duchess of Sussex presented an inspirational little girl with a white rose – as she and her husband honoured the achievements of youngsters battling serious conditions to lead normal lives.
+The Duchess of Sussex presented an inspirational little girl with a white rose – as she and Prince Harry honoured the achievements of youngsters battling serious conditions to lead normal lives.

-Matilda Booth made the first presentation, giving Meghan a bouquet of white blooms, and in return the duchess picked a rose from the bunch for the seven-year-old, who has spina bifida and is paralysed from the chest down.
+Matilda Booth made the first presentation, giving Meghan a bouquet of white blooms, and the Duchess picked a rose from the bunch for the seven-year-old, who has spina bifida and is paralysed from the chest down.

-The duke and duchess chatted to the youngster when they attended the WellChild Awards – a glittering ceremony recognising the achievements of children and teenagers with serious health conditions and medical staff who care for and treat others with similar illnesses.
+The Duke and Duchess spoke with the seven-year-old when they attended the WellChild Awards – a glittering ceremony recognising the achievements of children with serious health conditions and medical staff who care for them.

-Sharon Booth, 47, who lives with her daughter Matilda in Sowerby Bridge, West Yorkshire, said after the royal encounter: “Matilda chose the flowers, she was shell-shocked to be given the rose, she said she’s going to put it in her memory box.”
+Matilda's mum Sharon Booth, 47, who lives with her daughter in West Yorkshire, said after the royal encounter: "Matilda chose the flowers, she was shell-shocked to be given the rose, she said she’s going to put it in her memory box."

-Not to be left out, Harry made a “pinky pledge” with the seven-year-old during a reception before the awards ceremony began, hooking his little finger around the girl’s matching digit.
+Prince Harry also made a "pinky pledge" with the youngster during a reception before the awards ceremony began, hooking his little finger around the girl’s matching digit.

-Mrs Booth said the royal urged her daughter, who wants to be a nurse, to “never stop smiling as you’ve got a beautiful smile”.
+Mrs Booth said the royal urged her daughter, who wants to be a nurse, to "never stop smiling as you’ve got a beautiful smile."

-When Matilda brought out her soft-toy pug, she told the duke and duchess, who wore a trouser suit by Altuzarra and a Deitas blouse, it was named after talent show mogul Simon Cowell.
+When Matilda brought out her soft-toy pug, she told the Duke and Duchess, who wore a trouser suit by Altuzarra and a Deitas blouse, it was named after talent show mogul Simon Cowell.

-Mrs Booth, whose daughter recently turned seven and won the inspirational child award in the four to six-year-old category, said: “Harry said, ‘I can see the resemblance’.”

-Meghan’s first appearance at the event saw her interacting with all the winners, sharing jokes, a hug and receiving gifts along with her husband.
+Meghan’s first appearance at the event saw her interacting with all the winners, sharing jokes, a hug and receiving gifts along with her Duke.

 Melissa Granger, 15, from St Helens, who has Angelman syndrome which leaves her needing 24-hour care, hugged the royal couple as her brother Jacob, 18, watched.